barcek/rhizo/README.md

 #### Frame.vue

 The 'Frame.vue' file uses the `FrameInput` and `FrameIndex` components directly as well as the `Entry` and `Filter` interfaces.
 A third component - `FrameEntry` - is the sole view component used by the app, via the `router-view` element.

 From each of the `FrameInput` and `FrameEntry` components the file also imports an implementation of the `Filter` interface, providing the values used later in managing these filter components.
 These implementations are assigned to `data.filters`.
 Finally, the file imports the `Store` class.

+##### Setup

 The `data.storage` property is assigned a new instance of the `Store` class and the `created` lifecycle hook calls the store instance `finalizeEntries` method to do the following: